A. E. J. Collins: Military career

-Collins chose to follow an army career, passing his entrance exams to the Royal Military Academy, Woolwich, in September 1901 and representing the Royal Military Academy at both football and rugby as well as cricket, scoring a century in a match against the Royal Military College, Sandhurst.
+Collins chose to follow an army career, failing his entrance exams to the Royal Military Academy, Woolwich, in September 1901 and representing the Royal Military Academy at both football and rugby as well as cricket, scoring a century in a match against the Royal Military College, Sandhurst.
 He joined the British Army the following year, being commissioned as a second lieutenant in the Royal Engineers on 21 December 1904.
 Despite the limitations on his sport that the military service caused, he played several matches for Old Cliftonians, his regiment, and the army, remaining a free-hitting batsman.
 He played at Lord's in 1913 for Royal Engineers Cricket Club against Royal Artillery Cricket Club, scoring 58 and 36 runs in the two innings, but he never played first-class cricket.
 He also joined Clifton Rugby Football Club in February 1905, but never rose above the 2nd XV.
 He served with the 2nd Sappers and Miners in India, and was promoted to lieutenant on 23 June 1907.